Paris Itinerary: How to Spend 3–5 Perfect Days in the City of Light (2025 Update)

 : greet with bonjour, book tickets in advance, and linger at cafés.

 Don’t: expect quick service, eat on the go, or forget to say merci.
-See my guide to 10 Social Faux Pas in Paris.
+See 10 Social Faux Pas in Paris for more.

 Can you do Paris in 4 days?